What is Return/Drawdown Ratio?

 Here’s a simple breakdown:

 1. Return (or Profit): This is the gain achieved by a trading strategy over a set period.
-It represents the positive outcomes of the strategy.
+It represents the strategy's positive outcomes.

 2. Drawdown: This represents the largest drop from a peak to a trough during a specific period for a trading account.
 In other words, it indicates the highest loss a trader has experienced before gains start to occur again.
 A significant drawdown can be an indication of high risk.